 Why Your RV Water Smells Like Rotten Eggs?

 Rotten egg odors are generally created by the sulfate-reducing bacteria also called SRB.
-These bacteria develop in hot water and creates hydrogen sulfide as waste.
+These anaerobic bacteria develop in hot water system and creates hydrogen sulfide as waste.
 The hydrogen sulfide coming out of the hot water creates what we call a rotten egg smell.

 The smell could also be caused by a reaction between your magnesium anode rod and your hot water with a high magnesium content.
 Removing the anode rod will not necessarily stop the smell since you will have magnesium sediment in your water heater.
 Also, removing the rod is dangerous since there will be no more protection against corrosion inside the tank.